 Here’s how braces work: Metal brackets are placed on your teeth using a special glue.
 Then, a thin metal wire passes through each bracket, stringing your braces together.
 Sometimes elastics or other appliances are used in addition to braces to help ensure each tooth moves the right way.

 At Smart Smiles, Dr. Witcher will walk you through everything.
 He’ll talk to you about your smile goals, your lifestyle, and will examine your smile and bite to create a custom treatment plan just for you.
-Below is a breakdown of all the different types of braces we offer at Smart Smiles.
+Below is a breakdown of all the different types of braces in Pensacola we offer at Smart Smiles.

-Traditional Metal Braces are the most common.
+Traditional metal braces are the most common.
 They’re strong and can withstand most types of treatment – even the most complicated kind.

 Similar to traditional metal braces, gold braces work just the same.
 The main difference: they look more natural on your teeth and add a special kind of “sparkle” to your smile.